axibase/atsd-use-cases/how-to/shared/import-csv-parser.md

 ![](images/parser.png)

-A parser is an automated tool that reads CSV files and creates Entities, Metrics, Timestamps, and Tags from the information contained therein.
+CSV parser is a collection of rules of how to read and translate CSV files into series, properties, and message commands inserted into the database.
+The parser contains instructions which columns contain entity names, metric names, timestamps, and command tags.

 Follow this process to upload a CSV Parser configuration to your local ATSD instance.

 1. Expand the **Data** menu and select **CSV Parsers**.